vippsas/vipps-invoice-api/vipps-invoice-api.md

 and will need to validate the JWT token before sending the document data.

 5. If the JWT is valid, the user is sent the document data (e.g. the PDF).

+ It is up to the invoice hotel how long the documents are available.
+ This depends on the invoice hotel's agreement with the invoice issuer, and can be 18 months, 10 years or something else.

 ## Validating the JSON Web Token (JWT) and the request